CKB AI

 What is CKB AI?

-CKB AI is a collection of tools designed to help AI assistants build smart contracts and applications on Nervos CKB.
-It consists of three MCP servers that provide AI with direct access to CKB-specific documentation, blockchain data, and development utilities.
+CKB AI is a unified MCP server designed to help AI assistants build smart contracts and applications on Nervos CKB.
+It provides AI with direct access to CKB-specific documentation, blockchain data, and development utilities.

 Recommended Base Stack

-Claude Code + Claude Opus 4.5 + CKB AI + Playwright
+Recommended Stack: Claude Code + Claude Opus (latest) + CKB AI + Playwright

 Why MCP?